 “Selection and frequency of more advanced testing should be discussed with your physician,” says Dr. Pujara.
 “Prevention is often more beneficial than fancy (and at times costly) procedures that aren’t right for everyone.”

 If you do have a family history or risk factors for heart disease, it’s important to be educated on your condition and know what you can do to prevent a more serious heart issue.
-Screening programs like Beaumont’s 7 for $70 heart and vascular screening can provide you the tools and information you need to make lifestyle changes or seek further treatment.
+Screenings with your doctor can provide you the tools and information you need to make lifestyle changes or seek further treatment.

 Being educated from prevention to screening to treatment is critical when managing potential heart disease, Dr. Pujara added.
 Many of the major risk factors for heart disease can be modified, tested and controlled with lifestyle changes such as diet and exercise.